-b) Supportive care.
-Many owners choose to invest in time with a high commitment to nursing care.
-It should be noted that if further investigation has not ruled out more common conditions recovery may not be possible.
-Nursing care can consist of hydration (fluids either via a IV drip, orally or by injection), feeding (syringe feeding with critical care every 2-6 hours - 60ml of the made- up solution per kg of body weight per 24hours), hygiene (changing of bedding every 2 hours), movement (changing of position and massage every 2-3 hours), pain relief and gut motility medications.
+Many owners choose to invest time with a high commitment to nursing care.
+It should be noted that recovery may not be possible if further investigation has not ruled out more common conditions.

+Nursing care can consist of hydration (fluids either via an IV drip, orally or by injection), feeding (syringe feeding with critical care every 2-6 hours - 60ml of the made-up solution per kg of body weight per 24hours), hygiene (changing of bedding every 2 hours or as needed), movement (changing of position and massage every 2-3 hours), pain relief and gut motility medications.

-Floppy Bunny Syndrome is a horrible condition however with the right tests and treatment many rabbits can survive and make a full recovery.
-If you are at all concerned please get in touch with us.
+Floppy Bunny Syndrome is a horrible condition that comes on quickly; however, with the proper tests and treatment, many rabbits can survive and make a full recovery.

+If you are at all concerned about your rabbit or they're showing any of the symptoms listed above, please get in touch with us to book an appointment.